Prince Pückler’s Gardens

 Bad Muskau is a town in Saxony on the banks of the Neisse river.
 It gained worldwide fame through its landscape park.
 Built by Prince Hermann von Pückler-Muskau, it is the largest English-style landscape park in Europe.
 The UNESCO World Heritage Site is divided between Germany and Poland.

-Hermann von Pückler-Muskau was born in Saxony in 1785, more precisely in Muskau Castle, which was owned by his mother's family, Countess Clementine von Callenberg, and which he inherited in 1811.
+It was in 1785 that Hermann von Pückler-Muskau was born into the house of Saxony, that is to say, more precisely, in the Muskau Castle, which was an estate established by his mother's family, the Counts von Callenberg, and which came to him in inheritance in 1811.

-From 1815 onwards, the prince worked to transform the lands around the New Moscow Castle into a landscape park.
-To this end, he had an entire village relocated and two new bridges built, the English Bridge and the Double Bridge, both of which cross the Neisse River.
-His principles were based on English garden design, which he studied on his travels through the country.
-These include curved, natural-looking paths, no rigid structures or straight lines, and visual axes that allow park visitors to discover new things again and again.
-A landscape painting technique that works with different levels and divides the landscape into foreground, background and the space between also plays a decisive role.
+In 1815, Prince Pückler started forming the lands around the New Moscow Castle into a landscape park.
+He went so far as to completely move a village and put in two new bridges there – the English Bridge and the Double Bridge – over the Neisse River.
+His ideas were closely intertwined with the characteristics of English landscaping, which he commented upon at length during His travels around the country.
+These encompass curving, natural-seeming paths, a lack of rigid structures and straight lines, and visual axes that enable the park's visitors to constantly discover something new.
+A landscape painting technique that operates via levels and breaks the landscape down into foreground, background and intervening space also plays its part.

-Today Muskauer Park is divided into a German section to the west of the Lusatian Neisse, which marks the border between the two countries, and a Polish section to the south.
-Since 2004, Europe's largest English-style landscape park has formed the transnational UNESCO World Heritage Site Muskauer Park Mużakowski and is unparalleled anywhere in the world.
+As work on his first green oasis got underway, the prince became steadily more heavily in debt.
+Saving, budgeting, or dealing with money generally were not his strengths.
+Still, a park without precedent was created.
+To this day, Muskauer Park is divided into a German part to the west of the Lusatian Neisse, which marks the border between them, and a Polish part to the south.
+Europe's largest English-style landscape park has formed the transnational UNESCO World Heritage Site Muskauer Park Mużakowski since 2004 and is found solely in no other world region.

 Potsdam